phpengine/workplace-systems/README.md

 Ensure installation of Git SSH Key Safe version is are installed

-Ensure installation of Firefox 24 is installed for selenium
+Ensure installation of Firefox 24  for selenium

-Ensure installation of Selenium Server is installed
+Ensure installation of Selenium Server

 Lets also start Selenium so we can use it

-Ensure installation of Behat is installed
+Ensure installation of Behat

 Lets restart Apache for our PHP and Apache Modules

-Ensure installation of Jenkins is installed
+Ensure installation of Jenkins

 Ensure installation of Jenkins PHP Plugins are installed